araffin/robotics-rl-srl/README.md

 We are using Pytorch Implementation of A2C, PPO and [ACKTR](https://blog.openai.com/baselines-acktr-a2c/) from [https://github.com/ikostrikov/pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) (see `pytorch_agents` folder):

-- A2C - A synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C) which gives equal performance.
+- A2C: See above
-- ACKTR (pronounced “actor”) Actor Critic using Kronecker-factored Trust Region ("Scalable trust-region method for deep reinforcement learning using Kronecker-factored approximation") is a more sample-efficient reinforcement learning algorithm than TRPO and A2C,
+- ACKTR: (pronounced “actor”) Actor Critic using Kronecker-factored Trust Region
-- PPO- Proximal Policy Optimization
+- PPO:Proximal Policy Optimization

 To load a trained agent and see the result:
 ```
 python -m replay.enjoy_pytorch --log-dir path/to/trained/agent/
 ```

+## State Representation Learning Models

+Please look the [SRL Repo](https://github.com/araffin/srl-robotic-priors-pytorch) to learn how to train a state representation model.
+Then you must edit `config/srl_models.yaml` and set the right path to use the learned state representations.

 ## Baxter Robot \w Gazebo and ROS
 Gym Wrapper for baxter environment + RL algorithms